 Two wells supply water from the Mound Groundwater Basin (Victoria Well No. 2 and Mound Well No. 1).
-Construction of Mound Well No. 1 was completed in 2003.

 In March 1996 the City completed a project that included: 1) constructing Mound Basin monitoring wells at Camino Real Park and Marina Park; 2) developing a database from historical records, and 3) identifying potential surpluses within the basin.
-This work was performed in conjunction with the United Water Conservation District.
+This work was performed in conjunction with the United Water

+Conservation District.
 The report compiled as part of that project indicated that historical data supports a basin yield of at least 8,000 AFY during drought conditions as long as pumpage is reduced during wet years to allow water levels to recover.
 It is anticipated that the basin will be able to sustain a higher yield (at least 10,000 AF during drought periods), provided that future wells are located so as not to adversely impact the existing Mound Basin Wells.
 Future annual reports will further assess the operational yield of the basin.

-For this report the future water supply from the Mound Basin is assumed to be 4,200 AFY based on 75 percent of the current pumping capacity of 5,600 AFY.
+For this report, using data from Victoria Well No. 2 and Mound Well No. 1, the future water supply from the Mound Basin is assumed to be 5,700 AFY based on 75 percent of the current pumping capacity of 7,600 AFY.